Musakhan (Palestinian Sumac Chicken and Onion)

 Place the chicken and onion mixture in airtight containers.
 Store the taboon bread in a resealable plastic bag or wrap it in aluminum foil.
 It’s best to store the chicken, onion mixture, and bread separately in airtight containers.
 This prevents the bread from becoming soggy.
 Musakhan can be refrigerated for up to 3 days.

-2. Oven Reheating: Preheat the oven to 350°F (175°C).
+To reheat, thaw in the fridge overnight and reheat in the oven at 350°F (175°C).
 Place the chicken and onion mixture in an oven-safe dish and cover with aluminum foil.
 Heat for 15-20 minutes or until warmed through.
 To crisp up the chicken skin, uncover the dish for the last 5 minutes of reheating.

 Frequently Asked Questions